PRU-Robotic/jetson-rpi-image-processing/README.md

 2. Using USB Camera for higher FPS and better software quality rather than CSI cameras.
 Further, 64-bit OS is not suitable with CSI cameras in general.

+3. WIP: `tensorflow` library is unavailable to install and use in Raspberry Pi 64-bit OS, currently.
+[Click to see the issue!](https://github.com/PRU-Robotic/jetson-rpi-image-processing/issues/1)

 </div>

 ## Project Structure